Harness the Giving Power of a Private Foundation—Without the Complexity

 Joe and Laura want to give back to their hometown by putting their money where it will do the most good.
 They establish a $25,000 donor-advised fund with a community foundation.
 The couple receives a federal income tax charitable deduction for the amount of the gift.
 They also get all the time they need to decide which charities to support.
 After researching community needs with the foundation's staff, Joe and Laura recommend grants for Rose Community Foundation (which they've supported for years) and the Animal Rescue League.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their granddaughter.
 Joe and Laura are delighted to start this personal legacy of giving.

-- Contact Judy Altenberg at 303.398.7407 or firstname.lastname@example.org to talk about supporting Rose Community Foundation by setting up a donor-advised fund.
+- Contact Judy Altenberg at 303.398.7407 or firstname.lastname@example.org to discuss using your donor advised funds to support Rose Community Foundation and our mission.

 - Seek the advice of your financial or legal advisor.